chirpy8/chirpy8.github.io/_posts/2024-07-05-post-Firmware2.md

 * Access the debug/programming port of the CPU (JTAG, etc.) if the code is stored in the CPU in on-board/embedded flash memory.
 This may involve soldering or otherwise connecting directly to the ECU PCB
   * For the AJ27 ECU, there are Motorola “BDM” debug/programming break out pads on the PCB for both CPUs

 For Jaguar, the manufacturer diagnostic software tools are called SDD/IDS.
-These can be obtained from sources on eBay, etc. Browsing a software installation of SDD reveals of folder called "Flash", such as in Jaguar > IDS > Flash.
+These can be obtained from sources on eBay, etc. Browsing a software installation of SDD reveals a folder called "Flash", such as in Jaguar > IDS > Flash.
 Within this folder there are some database files (.mdb extension).
 Study of these database files, (especially one called CAL_FILES.mdb) reveals the identity of the flash files for various car models/years
 * e.g. for XKR Model year 2001+, there are 4 files, categorized as:

 | Mainboot | Main Cal | Sub Boot | Sub Cal|
 |----------|----------|----------|--------|
 |F27SA074.b68|F27SC074.b68|F27SB074.b68|F27SD074.b68|